dy/sprae/r&d.md

 -> so that directive updator gets invoked only when any of expr dependencies change -> gotta solve via signal-struct

-## [x] Replace :else-if with :else :if -> not ideal technically, but done
+## [x] Replace :else-if with :else :if -> no

 + `:else :if=""` is meaningful expansion of both directives
 + `:else :if` is coming from JS
 + `:else :if` doesn't throw error in JSDOM tests
-- less resemblance with vue: who cares, we already remotely resemble it
+- less resemblance with vue
+  ~ we don't care as_much, alpine doesn't even have that
+- loses indicator that it's single token, it's still parsed in-relation ~ it should be separate tokens, like :else [do rest]
+- it can confuse `:if :else` for `:else :if` which is wrong

 ## [x] Keep className marker of directive or not? -> no